Edge-Minimum Saturated k-Planar Drawings: Concluding Remarks

+With respect to multicrossings, in this work we either disallowed their existence (\Multi) or did not restrict their number.
+It is possible to make a more fine-grained analysis and consider the maximum number of times that a pair of edges (or an edge with itself) is allowed to cross as a parameter $\mu$.
+Modifications of our constructions, for example retracing a side of each edge in the construction in \cref{fig:tight-SIM-k7} from both endpoints, yield tight bounds for arbitrarily many values of $k$ and $\mu$.

 Our drawings typically contain a large amount of isolated vertices.
-We discussed the case that isolated vertices are not desired already in the introduction: in this case the sparsest graphs possible are matchings and saturated $k$-planar drawings of matchings indeed exist for $k\geq 7$ (see~\cref{fig:k-planar-examples,fig:tight-SIM-k7}).
+We discussed the case that isolated vertices are not desired already in the introduction: in this case the sparsest graphs possible are matchings and saturated $k$-planar drawings of matchings indeed exist for $k\geq 6$ (see~\cref{fig:k-planar-examples,fig:tight-SIM-k7}).
 These drawings are simple and hence contained in all specific drawing styles that we consider.
-Disjoint unions of these drawings also yield arbitrarily large saturated drawings of matchings for any fixed $k\geq 7$.
-For $k\leq 3$ saturated $k$-planar drawings of matching do not exist for basic counting reasons.
-Whether saturated $k$-planar drawings of matchings exist for $k=4,5,6$ remains open.
-For connected graphs, our best answers are the saturated drawings of cycles depicted in \cref{fig:tight-MS-k4} and (non-simple) drawings of trees in \cref{fig:tight-M-k4}.
+Disjoint unions of these drawings also yield arbitrarily large saturated drawings of matchings for any fixed $k\geq 6$.
+For $k\leq 5$ saturated $k$-planar drawings of matchings do not exist provided homotopic parallel edges are allowed.
+For other drawing styles and for simple graphs saturated drawings of matchings may exist also in case $k\leq 5$.
+For connected graphs, our best answers are the saturated drawings of cycles depicted in \cref{fig:tight-MS-k4,fig:k-planar-examples} and (non-simple) drawings of trees in \cref{fig:tight-M-k4}.
 It is an interesting question to characterize those trees that admit saturated drawings for some fixed $k$ (with respect to the drawing styles discussed here).

+For simple graphs, it is a relevant open question to determine the minimum number of edges in a saturated $k$-planar simple drawing.
 Finally, our techniques only work for fixed drawings.
 It remains open to determine the min-saturated $k$-planar (abstract) graphs and the sizes of their edge sets.